 West of Geeveston is the Tahune Forest Reserve and the popular Tahune Airwalk.
-Here you can walk amongst the treetops past rare species, some found only in Tasmania.
+Here you can walk amongst the treetops past rare species found only in Tasmania.
 The walkway rises up to 48 metres above the ground and extends for around half a kilometre over the Tahune State Forest and Picton River.

 Geeveston has bed and breakfast, lodge and backpacker accommodation.

 Geeveston is a 1-hr drive (60 km) south of Hobart.

 - Bushwalk to the summit of Hartz Peak in the Hartz Mountains National Park and see the south-west wilderness in all its beauty